bbc/flashheart/README.md

 * `url` - The URL to be requested
 * `opts` - _optional_ - A set of options.
 All of the [request options](https://github.com/request/request#requestoptions-callback) are supported
-* `callback` - A function that is called with an error object, the body of the response, and the HTTP response (status code, headers, etc).
+* `callback` - A function that is called with an error object, the body of the response, and a 'cacheable' sub-set of HTTP response (status code, headers, elapsed time).

 ```
 client.get('https://www.example.com', {}, function (err, body, resp) {